4d/docs/docs/Concepts/dt_object.md

 :::info

 Several 4D commands and functions return objects, for example [`Get database measures`](https://doc.4d.com/4Dv19R7/4D/19-R7/Get-database-measures.301-5945423.en.html) or [`File`](../API/FileClass.md#file).
-With such commands, it is not necessary to initialize explicitely objects in this case.
-The 4D command or function does it for you.
+In this case, it is not necessary to initialize explicitely the object, the 4D language does it for you.

 :::